Jeon Hye-bin

 Jeon Hye-bin (born September 27, 1983), also known as BIN, is a South Korean actress, singer and model.
 In 2002, she began her career as singer of the short-lived, three-member girl group LUV.
 However, the group disbanded the following year due to individual goals.

 Following the disbandment of LUV, Jeon released her first solo album, Love Somebody.
 She ventured into acting and appeared in her first television drama, Sang Doo!
 Let's Go to School, and was cast in the 2004 horror film Dead Friend.
 On 23 September 2005, she found mainstream success with her second album, In My Fantasy.
 She decided in 2008 to focus on her acting career and starred in the television series Yaksha (2010), My Love By My Side (2011), Insu, The Queen Mother (2011) and Queen of the Office (2013), Gunman in Joseon (2014) and Another Oh Hae-young (2016).

 Early life

 Jeon was born in Namyangju, South Korea, on September 27, 1983.
 She attended Kyewon Arts High School and later furthered her studies at Dong guk University under the faculty of film and theater studies.

 Career

 2002: LUV

 Jeon Hye-bin made her entertainment debut in 2002 with the band LUV, alongside Jo Eun-byul and Oh Yeon-seo.
 They released their first album Story that year, which included the singles "Orange Girl" and "I Still Believe in You".
-However, the band was short-lived and disbanded barely after six months due to their low popularity.
+However, the group did not last long as they disbanded a year later due to each member expressing their own dreams.